poorsquinky/resume/resume.md

 ### 1999-2000: Covad Communications, Santa Clara / San Jose, CA
 Senior NOC Analyst

-* Top escalation tier for a nationwide circuit-switched data network.
+* Coordinated multi-carrier circuit maintenance as top escalation tier for a nationwide circuit-switched data network.
 * Developed applications for automated testing of new collocation equipment and circuits.
 * Was placed on a number of special projects including Unix systems